-- 8.1 The research must meet all the following eligibility criteria: - Researchers must be based in a United Kingdom (UK) university or other charitable academic research organisation based in the UK; - Projects must be led or supported by a senior researcher.
-Requests for PhD or Masters projects are only considered in exceptional circumstances, where the research question is particularly important to the GPhC and the PhD/Masters candidate works in a suitable educational and supervisory environment; - To be considered, research projects must have Ethics Committee (or equivalent) approval and, where required, funding from a research funding organisation or academic institution which undertakes peer review in making funding decisions; and - Results from the research will be made public, for example published in a journal or on a website.
-Anonymised data from the research should also be deposited in a research data repository, such as the UK Data Archive. - 8.2 The proposed research project must support the GPhC's strategic aims and further understanding in at least one of the key areas of work set out in the GPhC strategic plan.
-Research requests will be assessed on the extent to which they further understanding in one or more key areas. - 8.3 Researchers planning a survey must demonstrate that a survey of registrants is the best means of obtaining the information.
+- Researchers must be based in or affiliated with a United Kingdom (UK) university or other academic research organisation based in the UK. - Projects must be led or supported by a senior researcher.
+Requests for PhD or Masters projects are only considered in exceptional circumstances, where the research question is particularly important to the GPhC and the PhD/Masters candidate works in a suitable educational and supervisory environment. - To be considered, research projects must have Ethics Committee (or equivalent) approval and, where required, funding from a research funding organisation or academic institution which undertakes peer review in making funding decisions; and - results from the research will be made public, for example published in a journal or on a website.
+Anonymised data from the research should also be deposited in a research data repository, such as the UK Data Archive.

+The proposed research project must support the GPhC's strategic aims and further understanding in at least one of the key areas of work set out in the GPhC strategic plan.
+Research requests will be assessed on the extent to which they further understanding in one or more key areas.

+Researchers planning a survey must demonstrate that a survey of registrants is the best means of obtaining the information.
 They must state what other methods of recruitment are available and show that these have been fully considered.
-The GPhC will not contact registrants or preregistration trainees directly unless we are satisfied that it is lawful to do so.
+The GPhC will not contact registrants or foundation trainees directly unless we are satisfied that it is lawful to do so.
 Researchers must choose a reasonable sample size; we would not contact all registrants.
-We must also be satisfied that information in the register allows adequate selection of a sample. - 8.4 Researchers must provide assurance to the GPhC that they will use a secure method to capture and process data and that the project is compliant with data protection legislation.
+We must also be satisfied that information in the register allows adequate selection of a sample.

+Researchers must provide assurance to the GPhC that they will use a secure method to capture and process data and that the project is compliant with data protection legislation.

-9. Assessment criteria - health and other third party research
+Assessment criteria - health and other third-party research

-- 9.1 Article 6 of the Pharmacy Order 2010 sets out a duty for the GPhC to cooperate, as far as is appropriate and reasonably practicable, with other organisations involved in the regulation of health and care professionals and health services, or the provision, supervision or management of health services in the interests of the health, safety and well-being of members of the public.
-We will consider supporting projects from such organisations where there is a strong public interest in the success of the work or other regulatory benefit. - 9.2 The purpose and intended outcome of the project must support the GPhC's regulatory objectives or at least one of the key areas of work set out in the GPhC strategic plan.
-Research requests will be assessed on the extent to which they further understanding in one or more key areas. - 9.3 If the project includes contact with registrants, researchers must demonstrate that contact with registrants through the GPhC is the best means of achieving the project's aims.
+Article 6 of the Pharmacy Order 2010 sets out a duty for the GPhC to cooperate, as far as is appropriate and reasonably practicable, with other organisations involved in the regulation of health and care professionals and health services, or the provision, supervision or management of health services in the interests of the health, safety and well-being of members of the public.
+We will consider supporting projects from such organisations where there is a strong public interest in the success of the work or other regulatory benefit.

+The purpose and intended outcome of the project must support the GPhC's regulatory objectives or at least one of the key areas of work set out in the GPhC strategic plan.
+Research requests will be assessed on the extent to which they further understanding in one or more key areas.

+If the project includes contact with registrants, researchers must demonstrate that contact with registrants through the GPhC is the best means of achieving the project's aims.
 They must show that other methods of contact have been fully considered.
-The GPhC will not contact registrants or
+The GPhC will not contact registrants or foundation trainees directly unless we are satisfied that it is lawful to do so.
+Researchers must choose a reasonable sample size; we would not contact all registrants.
+We must also be satisfied that information in the register allows adequate selection of a sample.